Restaurants, shops and tenants

 To host your own private or public event at Constitution Hill, please visit our Host an event page.

-If you’re in need of refreshment during your time at Constitution Hill, be sure to visit The Hill, our on-site restaurant.
+If you’re in need of refreshment during your time at Constitution Hill, be sure to visit The Food I Love You Kitchen - our on-site restaurant.

-Located in the Old Fort parade ground, The Hill is a full-service cafe, restaurant and bar that allows you to take in your surrounds as you take your pick from their innovative and flexible à la carte menu with items made from fine, locally sourced and seasonal produce.
-Take a sneak peak at their menu before you arrive.
+Located in the Old Fort, this is an exceptionally warm and aesthetic space that allows you to take in your surrounds as you take your pick from their innovative and flexible à la carte menu with items made from fine, locally sourced and seasonal produce.

 Today, Constitution Hill is home to the offices of several entities, including Chapter 9 institutions and non-governmental organisations, that occupy the space once used by the zinc shacks that were part of the Women’s Jail’s isolation cells.

 In different ways, these organisations all serve to promote constitutionalism, human rights and development in South Africa.

 The Commission for Gender Equality (CGE) is a Chapter 9 institution established in terms of Section 187 of the Constitution to promote respect for gender equality and the protection, development and attainment of gender equality.
 The CGE works to advance, promote and protect gender equality in South Africa by undertaking research, public education, policy development, legislative initiatives, effective monitoring and litigation.

 Probono.org is a young, dynamic NGO that works with the private legal profession to provide pro bono legal services to the poor.
 Section 34 of the Constitution gives everyone the right to have any dispute resolved by the application of law decided in a fair public hearing before a court or other independent and impartial tribunal or forum.
 This right, however, has no meaning if the individual concerned is unable to afford legal representation.
 ProBono.Org has as its goal the creation of sufficient free legal representation for all who need it.